flexu/Documentation/FAQ.md

 ## IS THERE A LIMIT ON THE NUMBER OF FLEXU TOKENS I CAN BUY AT THE DAILY AUCTION PLACEMENT ("DAP")? ##

 There is no minimum limit to the number of tokens that can be purchased that can be purchased.
 There will be a maximum amount of either 500 ETH per transaction or the USD equivalent if acquired by fiat exchanges.

+## WHO GETS THE REVENUE OF THE FLEXU AUCTIONS? ##

+All ETH receipts generated from sale of **FLEXU** at the ICO and future daily auctions go to **FLEXU's** Crypto Asset Contract ("CAC) in the Crypto Asset Exchange Engine Contract which ensures stability through liquidity and price support.

 ## WHAT ABOUT THE DETAIL? ##